dbrtk/dupli/README.txt

-A directory needs to be created, that will contain the generated files.
+A directory that will contain the generated files needs to be created.

-Command generating files with duplicates: bash out_create_files.sh /path/to/files/ 100
+The command generating files with duplicates: bash out_create_files.sh /path/to/files/ 100

-Looking for duplicates:
-python3 duplicates_async.py /path/to/files/
-or
-python3 duplicates.py /path/to/files/
+The commands to run the script that looks for duplicates: python3 duplicates_async.py /path/to/files/ or python3 duplicates.py /path/to/files/